Energy Transport Among Highly-Polarized Atoms: Modeling

 As a starting point for understanding the spread of energy in our system, we consider a perfectly harmonic ladder of nine energy levels with four atoms initially in the middle level.
 We set the separation between energy levels to be 0.8~GHz, the mean separation between clusters in the actual experiment.
-The $\mu_{ab}$ are randomly drawn from a box distribution centered on the mean between-cluster dipole moments.
-Figure~\ref{fig:model} shows the distribution of energy, averaged over the last five microseconds of a 100 microsecond simulation.
-The system has thermalized, with a relatively even energy distribution that extends over all nine energy levels.
-When we run this model with five or six atoms and more energy levels, we find that the system still thermalizes.
+The $\mu_{ab}$ are randomly drawn from a box distribution centered on the mean between-cluster dipole moment.
+Figure~\ref{fig:model} compares the distribution of energy, averaged over the last five microseconds of a 100-microsecond simulation, to the experimental data.
+The simulation has equilibrated with a relatively even energy distribution.
+When we run this model with five or six atoms and more energy levels, we see similar results.

-The predictions of the harmonic ladder disagree strongly with the experimental result.
-We can attempt to improve the model by adding some anharmonicity.
-Moving outward from the initial cluster used in the experiment, the mean energy of each cluster shifts by about 0.1\% of the energy spacing.
-With this small anharmonicity, we find that the results do not significantly change and the system still thermalizes.
+The predictions of the harmonic ladder model disagree strongly with the experimental result.
+We can try to improve the model by adding an anharmonicity similar to that of the actual energy-level clusters in the Stark map of Fig.~\ref{fig:starkmap}.
+Moving outward from the initial cluster used in the experiment, the mean energy of each cluster shifts by about 0.1\% of the cluster spacing.
+We find that the results do not significantly change when we include an experimentally realistic anharmonicity.

-We further attempt to make the model more realistic by adding clusters of energy levels.
-We include nine clusters of four $\vert m_j\vert=\frac{1}{2}$ and $\frac{3}{2}$ energy levels, which are taken from the calculated Stark energy levels from Fig.~\ref{fig:starkmap} along with the calculated $\mu_{ab}$.
+Finally, we create a more realistic model by including clusters of energy levels taken from the calculated Stark energy levels of Fig.~\ref{fig:starkmap}, along with the calculated $\mu_{ab}$.
+We include nine clusters of four $\vert m_j\vert=\frac{1}{2}$ and $\frac{3}{2}$ energy levels.
 We include only four-atom states whose detuning from the initial state is less than the typical energy spacing between clusters, resulting in about $125\,000$ states.

-While this model still ignores many energy levels with $\vert m_j\vert > \frac{3}{2}$ , the simulation results shown in Fig.~\ref{fig:model} are in qualitative agreement with the data shown in Fig.~\ref{fig:microwave}.
-The model shows a similar degree of symmetric energy spreading to more distant clusters, while the bulk of the population remains in the initial cluster.
-The dynamics are strikingly simple given the complex structure of the energy levels and the couplings $\mu_{ab}$.
+While the improved model still ignores many energy levels with $\vert m_j\vert > \frac{3}{2}$, the simulation results shown in Fig.~\ref{fig:model} are in qualitative agreement with the data.
+This model shows a similar degree of symmetric energy spreading to more distant clusters, while the bulk of the population remains in the initial cluster.
+The small anharmonicity should play even less of a role than in the simple model, since the width of each cluster allows for near-resonant interactions even in the mean spacing between clusters has shifted.
+Thus, our results suggest that the equilibrium energy distribution is due to the structure of the clusters.